darinz/ML/practice-1/p7/solution_p7.md

 **Correct answers:** (b)

-**5. Which of the following statements is most accurate regarding the principle of Maximum Likelihood Estimation (MLE) in statistical modeling?**
+**Problem 5.
+Which of the following statements is most accurate regarding the principle of Maximum Likelihood Estimation (MLE) in statistical modeling?**

 *   (a) MLE identifies model parameters that maximize the probability of the observed data under the model.
 *   (b) MLE directly computes the probability of parameters being correct, independent of observed data.